Earl Pitts (character)

 Burbank says that Pitts is the second-longest running syndicated comedy program ever behind Paul Harvey News and Comment.
 Harvey's program was neither a comedy program nor syndicated; it was a network program heard on ABC Radio Networks for its entire 58-year run, and at least two national comedy shows date to before the introduction of Pitts', both launching nationwide in 1974: Dr. Demento, which syndicated until 2010, and A Prairie Home Companion, a comedy-centric variety series that ran until 2016.
 As both of those shows are weekly series, the Pitts monologues, airing five episodes a week, have more episodes.

-Earl's Web site features items for sale including purchase rights to previous monologues.
-Ostensibly, hearing the program online requires a subscription to the Pitts Web site.
-However, many stations stream the program at a regular time, and in addition, WFLA in Tampa, Florida offers a daily podcast of the show.
+Earl's Web site featured items for sale including purchase rights to previous monologues.
+Ostensibly, hearing the program online required a subscription to the Pitts Web site.
+However, many stations stream the program at a regular time, and in addition, WFLA in Tampa, Florida offered a daily podcast of the show.

-Despite Burbank's retirement as a host of WLW, the daily Pitts commentaries continue, and have recently expanded into television.
+Despite Burbank's retirement as a host of WLW, the daily Pitts commentaries continued for several years afterward, and later expanded into television.
 Burbank taped several 90-second "commentaries" as Pitts to be seen on WGN America and possibly other stations owned by Tribune Company.
 The spots were done at the behest of Burbank's old boss at WLW, and were taped at a pub in Fort Thomas, Kentucky.

 Burbank announced in December 2020 that he would no longer record any new commentaries, citing among the factors his age, chronic obstructive pulmonary disease, and a desire to shift toward a podcast featuring his other character bits.
 The last original recording was broadcast on January 1, 2021.
+Burbank died in late August 2025.